scionproto/scion/doc/protocols/authenticator-option.rst

 - reasonable field alignment with little padding with 4n + 2 option alignment
   (to avoid padding before first option)

-- 2 AES blocks or fewer for lightning filter usecase (SHA1-AES-CBC with DRKey)
+- 2 AES blocks or fewer for lightning filter use case (SHA1-AES-CBC with DRKey)

   - Require as little copying as possible to check MAC in this use case.
 Hash directly following the option.